MicrosoftDocs/playfab-docs/playfab-docs/features/automation/playstream-events/index.md

 ![Event History](media/playstream-eventHistory.png)

-You can click on a particular event to see details for that particular event, including its delivery history.
-This particular event below, for example, has been delivered to three different Marketplace Add-ons - **Appuri** (both legacy and current), and Segment.com.
+You can select a particular event to see details for that particular event, including its delivery history.
+For example, the event shown below has been delivered to three different Marketplace Add-ons - **Appuri** (both legacy and current), and **Segment.com**.

 ![Event History Details](media/playstream-eventHistoryDetails.png)